vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 To use this function in a script, we again need to use LUA.
 Here's how our demo script works:

 1. Call the `GetACat` function and store the return value in `MyCat` (a generic LUA object variable).
-1. Display the name and age attributes
+1. Display the name and age fields of `MyCat` on screen.

 We switch over to the host side.
 Here's the LUA code to process this complex object.
 It's just a generic LUA object that accepts the attributes to be addressed by their key name directly without any hassle.
 By the way: we can even return table-like objects.
 In that case we would have to use `CustomListObjectElementCollection` like in the second example.